2001 Tampa Bay Buccaneers season: Week 7: Pittsburgh Steelers (lost 10–17)

 The Steelers sacked Brad Johnson ten times, and Jerome Bettis rushed for 143 yards, as the Buccaneers fell to 2–3 on the season.
 After trailing 17–3, Tampa Bay finally got into the endzone with 28 seconds to go, but the result was not as close as the score indicated.

 Week 8: Minnesota Vikings (won 41–14)

 After slumping for several weeks, the Buccaneers rolled over their division rivals, the Minnesota Vikings.
 Mike Alstott rushed for 129 yards, and three touchdowns, while Brad Johnson threw two touchdown passes and no interceptions.
+Due to the NFL's realignment for the 2002 season, this was the Buccaneers final game against the Vikings as division rivals.

 Week 9: at Green Bay Packers (lost 20–21)

 Tampa Bay looked to break a winless streak against Green Bay at Lambeau Field that dated back to 1989.
 Brad Johnson connected on two touchdown passes, and Martin Gramatica scored two field goals for a 20–14 lead late in the fourth quarter.
 The Buccaneer defense also performed, intercepting Brett Favre twice.
 With 3:03 to go, however, Allen Rossum scored a game-winning 55-yard punt return touchdown to foil the Buccaneers' chances at victory.
+This was the Buccaneers final game against the Packers as division rivals, and their last trip to Lambeau Field until 2005.